arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 The Portenta Hat Carrier can be powered according to one of the following methods:

-- Using an __external 7 to 32 V power supply connected to the VIN pin found within the screw terminal of the board is the most recommended method__.
+- Using an __external 7 to 32 V power supply connected to the VIN pin available on the screw terminal block of the board is the most recommended method__.
 It ensures that the Portenta Hat Carrier, the SOM, and any connected hat receive power.

   For clarity on the connection points, please refer to the [board pinout section](#pinout) of the user manual.
 Ensure the supplied current meets the required maximum for all components, which can be checked using operating conditions table onward.